 A pattern in which the value of the elements, which can be represented by y, decreases as the term number, represented by x, increases.
 The rate of change is constant, but it has a negative value.

-Knowledge: Numeric Pattern
+Knowledge: Number Pattern

 Examples

 • 4, 6, 8, 10...
-(The recursive relationship in this pattern is to add 2 to a term in order to obtain the next term)
+(The recursive relationship in this pattern is to add 2 to a term in order to obtain the next term).

-• 1, 2, 4, 7, 11… (The recursive relationship in this pattern is to add 1 more than the previous time to get the next term)
+• 1, 2, 4, 7, 11… (The recursive relationship in this pattern is to add 1 more than the previous time to get the next term).

-• 3, 9, 27, 81… (The recursive relationship for this pattern is to multiply a term by 3 to get the next term)
+• 3, 9, 27, 81… (The recursive relationship for this pattern is to multiply a term by 3 to get the next term).

 Examples

-• 14, 11, 8… (The recursive relationship for this pattern is to subtract 3 from the value of a term to get the next term)
+• 14, 11, 8… (The recursive relationship for this pattern is to subtract 3 from the value of a term to get the next term).

-• 144, 72, 36… (The recursive relationship for this pattern is to divide the value of a term by 2 to get the next term)
+• 144, 72, 36… (The recursive relationship for this pattern is to divide the value of a term by 2 to get the next term).

-Knowledge: Core
+Knowledge: Pattern Core

 Repeating Pattern

-The core is:
+The pattern core is:

-The core is:
+The pattern core is:

 Knowledge: Attribute